 How to get your Applications Folder in your Dock – Mac OS X

 Putting your applications folder in your dock enables you to get rid of icons in your dock that you rarely use, and still have 1-click access to all of your installed applications.
-This not only keeps your dock clutter-free, it makes it easier to navigate to your applications folder after you install an application.
+This not only keeps your dock clutter-free, but it also makes it easier to navigate to your applications folder after you install an application.
 (For example, a recent freeware install.)
+There are certain precautions that you must follow in order to import the application folder in the dock.
+You would also have found it troublesome to find the dock area in the mac each time you try to access certain applications.
+Some people might think that the application folder cannot be exported to dock.
+Many people complain that they are unable to access the dock folder in the mac.
+Instead of browsing application folder each time, you can access your application folder directly in your dock.
+People prefer the dock feature over all the other features when it comes to accessing the applications.
+The dock ribbon cannot serve its purposefully unless it contains the application folder.

 1. Open a new Finder window.